Your inbox, on autopilot

 list_destinationsPrimary + verified forwarding inboxes.

-delete_destinationRemove a destination (blocked if in use).
+delete_destinationRemove a destination (blocked if any alias still routes to it).

 get_dashboard_statsAccount-wide counters at a glance.